 Alison – [an’ to le]t

-RS: Put the self-pride, souls in there, Earls and it numb it, nurse, she/you can’t (there she can’t) solve the wrecker
+RS: Put the self-pride, Earls and it numb it, (put) souls in there, (nurse/there?) she/you can’t solve wrecker

 FS: I was very abundant and then um [I kind of lost my passion and lost and went into a dark place (laughter)].
 And um I want people to be walking around happy and joyful.